-Since we are focusing on the landscaping business, let’s just say that your business offers a weekly service that includes lawn maintenance during the year’s summer months.
-When you promote this via your online ads, you create content that describes the benefits this package can have for the client.
+Let’s just say that your business offers a weekly service that includes lawn maintenance during the year’s summer months.
+When you promote this via your online ads, you should create content that describes the benefits this package can have for the client.

 Optimize Your Landing Page

 That is why it is essential to drive traffic through to the landing page with the ad’s content.
-Ads have a significantly lower success rate when they direct to the homepage versus a specific landing page.
+Ads have a significantly lower success rate when they are directed to the homepage versus a specific landing page.

 When clients click on your ad, they take the first step towards potentially using your service.
 When they click that ad, make sure that you “pay off” that potential interest by bringing them right to the service page they want so they can learn even more about that service.

 Don’t waste those clicks because they are far too valuable and important.
 Sending clients to the right landing page maximizes those clicks and gives those clients the incentive to want to use the product or service since you have basically brought them right to it.

 Most of all, make use of your analytics services.
 You can use various analytics services to track the clicks that go to your website.
 This is important for discovering where you are succeeding with your ad campaigns and where refinement is necessary.